OsamaBarakaat/OsamaBarakaat/README.md

 <br>

-- A Full-Stack deveolper using (MERN)
+- A Front End Developer using ReactJs
 - Graduated from Akhbar-Elyom-Academy with A+ in graduation project
 - I’m currently open for an internship or a new job opportunity